network-unit-testing-system/nuts/docs/source/index.rst

 Introduction
 ------------

-The NetTowel Network Unit Testing System or "NUTS" in short is the testing component of the NetTowel Project, which is developed at the Institute of Networked Solutions in Rapperswil, Switzerland.
+The NetTowel Network Unit Testing System or "NUTS" for short is the testing component of the NetTowel Project, which is developed at the Institute of Networked Solutions in Rapperswil, Switzerland.
 NUTS draws on the concept of unit tests, known from the domain of software development, and applies it to the domain of networking.